logicalclocks/hops-docs/docs/installation_guide/platforms/vagrant.rst

 Vagrant (Virtualbox)
 ===========================

-You can install HopsWorks and Hops on your laptop/desktop  with Vagrant.
+You can install Hopsworks and Hops on your laptop/desktop  with Vagrant.
 You will need to have the following software packages installed:

 * chef-dk, version >0.5+
 * git